-Having tight integration between a marketing automation platform and CRM ensures all the prospect’s background and engagement history is available to the sales people.
-Where a marketing automation platform does much of the heavy lifting for the marketer, the CRM is more of an organizational tool, that enables sales people to use the data to best approach each sales opportunity and help move the prospect along to the final sale.
+Having tight integration between a marketing automation platform and CRM ensures all the prospect’s background and engagement history are available to the salespeople.
+Where a marketing automation platform does much of the heavy lifting for the marketer, the CRM is more of an organizational tool, that enables salespeople to use the data to best approach each sales opportunity and help move the prospect along to the final sale.

-Having marketing data available to the CRM is great sales tool that should not be underestimated.
-In 2012, Tech News World published research which revealed that more than half of all businesses – 54-percent – expected to improve their sales via CRM.
+Having marketing data available to the CRM is a great sales tool that should not be underestimated.
+In 2012, Tech News World published research that revealed that more than half of all businesses – 54-percent – expected to improve their sales via CRM.

-Having key customer-related data is stored in the CRM, helps sales people to analyze the needs of customers and anticipate their issues – all at the right time.
+Having key customer-related data stored in the CRM helps salespeople to analyze the needs of customers and anticipate their issues – all at the right time.

 If used correctly, a CRM will boost the sales team’s performance, and will help them to excel in several critical areas: